Soil fertility: Africa

+North America and Eurasia

+Also called Mollisols, Chernozems or Black Soils, with a number of variants, Dark Earths are widespread in North America and in a mid-latitude stretch extending over a large part of Eurasia.
+The formation of these fertile carbon- and nutrient-rich zonal soils was longtime attributed to dry continental climate conditions and steppe or prairie vegetation (according to biomes) until it became admitted that past human activities (deposition of domestic and occupational wastes, charred residues, biomass ashes, burning, fertilisation) were a driving factor of Dark Earth formation, and that not only in the tropics.
+The presence in the A horizon of sand- and silt-size char particles of both wood and herb origin attests for previously forested environments which humans destroyed by fire for the sake of agriculture or hunting of large herbivores after the Last Glacial Period.
+Whether charcoal was deliberately managed by humans as a soil conditioner and whether earthworm grinding and mixing of charcoal contributed to the formation of temperate Dark Earths is still a matter of conjecture, although it has been claimed that Prehistoric agriculture favored earthworm abundance for Chernozem formation.

-Humans and Soil
+Humans and soil

 Albert Howard is credited as the first Westerner to publish Native techniques of sustainable agriculture.
-As noted by Howard in 1944, "In all future studies of disease we must, therefore, always begin with the soil.
+As noted by Howard in 1945, "In all future studies of disease we must, therefore, always begin with the soil.
 This must be gotten into good condition first of all and then the reaction of the soil, the plant, animal, and man observed.
-Many diseases will then automatically disappear...Soil fertility is the basis of the public health system of the future...".
+Many diseases will then automatically disappear...
+Soil fertility is the basis of the public health system of the future...".
 Howard connects the health crises of crops to the impacts of livestock and human health, ultimately spreading the message that humans must respect and restore the soil for the benefit of the human and non-human world.
 He continues that industrial agriculture disrupts the delicate balance of nature and irrevocably robs the soil of its fertility.